 The ancient capital of the Inca Empire is now the most visited city in all of Peru, thanks to its convenient location, proximity to Machu Picchu and, perhaps more importantly, its outstanding beauty.
 The town centre appears to be only a glorious showpiece for colonial-era architecture at first glance yet look a little closer and you’ll find an astonishing array of pre-Colombian treasures at every turn.
 The base of the magnificent cathedral is made of ancient Inca walls and whenever a new hotel or house is built in the city, new discoveries of archaeological gems are made.
 Stone laneways and old houses still show the legacy of this incredible ancient culture and Cuzco itself, although mostly revered for its nearby archaeological sites, is an ancient splendour in its own right.

 Most prominent archaeological sites, especially those close to major tourist attractions, are easy to include on any custom-made tour although dedicated itineraries mean you could reach any site on a bespoke trip.
 We can arrange a tour to all the destinations you wish to see, by whatever means of transport you desire most: road or plane.
-For this and any other info, contact us right here.
+For this and any other info, contact our Destination Specialists.